DSCR Loans Explained: What Landlords Need to Know Before Applying

 DSCR = Gross Monthly Rent / Total Monthly Debt Service (PITIA)

 PITIA stands for Principal, Interest, Taxes, Insurance, and Association dues (HOA).
-Some lenders also factor in property management fees or flood insurance if applicable, but PITIA is the standard.
+Some lenders also factor in property management fees or flood insurance, but PITIA is the standard.

 Worked Example

-Now imagine a scenario where rents are lower — say $2,100 per month against the same $2,175 PITIA.
-That puts the DSCR at 0.97, meaning the property is slightly cash-flow negative.
-Some lenders will still fund that deal (especially in appreciating markets), but you should expect tighter terms — lower LTV, higher rate, or larger reserves requirements.
+Now imagine rents of $2,100 against the same $2,175 PITIA.
+That puts the DSCR at 0.97 — slightly cash-flow negative.
+Some lenders will still fund it, but expect tighter terms: lower LTV, higher rate, or larger reserves requirements.

 Who Qualifies for a DSCR Loan?

-• Foreign nationals investing in U.S. rental property (many DSCR programs accommodate non-resident borrowers)
+- Foreign nationals investing in U.S. rental property

 DSCR Loan Requirements